How to make accessible tables in HTML

 Once this is done, we can add a class to the <tr> tag so it can be styled later and we can get down to concentrating on making the table accessible.

-We have four columns in our table, ‘Month’, ‘Max Temp’, ‘Min Temp’ and ‘Rainfall’.
+We have four columns in our table, marked as ‘Month’, ‘Max Temp’, ‘Min Temp’ and ‘Rainfall’.
 The associated <th> for each of these is given a unique identifier, such as id=”month”.
-This is what enables screen readers to give table cells their context as it reads the cell so it’s important to make the id attribute meaningful and descriptive.
-It quickly becomes repetitive for screen readers to keep repeating “maximum temperature: …, minimum temperature: …” for each entry.
-To prevent this, add an abbr attribute to the <th>.
-This will cause a screen reader to give the complete header the first time and then use the abbreviation each time thereafter.
+This is what enables screen readers to read table data within context as it reads the cell.
+It is important to ensure that the id attribute is meaningful and descriptive.

 You will also note that there are two rows of headings.
-This is because the year of data will change twice in the middle of the table.
-The year <th> spans all four columns.
+This is because the year of data will change, because we are covering three years worth of data.
+The year <th> spans all four columns, just to make the table a little more complex!

 <tr><th id="year" colspan="4">2006</th></tr>